How To Handle A Baby Who Gasps While Sleeping

 The exact cause of laryngomalacia is unknown however it’s a common cause of chronic inspiratory noise in infants.
 The condition is also a common cause of congenital lesion in the larynx.

 Newborns with laryngomalacia show symptoms after a few weeks after birth.
 Some of its symptoms include noisy breathing.
-When this condition gets worse, it might result in conditions such as:
+When this condition gets worse, it might result in situations such as:

 For most newborns, laryngomalacia is not a severe condition.
 They don’t have any problem with breathing, feeding or growing.
 In this scenario, the children can outgrow the condition at 18 to 24 months.
 Severe laryngomalacia requires medication or surgery.